virgili0/Virgilio/README.md

 ### Support Vector Machines
 This is another classical algorithm to create ML models.
 [Here](https://www.youtube.com/watch?v=_PwhiWxHK8o) you have the explanation of the theory, and [here](https://www.youtube.com/watch?v=g8D5YL6cOSE) a more pratical approach.
-Chech both.
+Check both.
 [Here](https://scikit-learn.org/stable/modules/svm.html) is a very good explanation + practice application in Scikit-Learn.

 ### Decision Trees